arrow_back

 Facilitation: A skill for the future of work?

-Before the cold war, the US Army held a simple view of war.
+Before the Cold War, the US Army held a simple view of war.
 There was always a face to the enemy and the line between war, peace, soldier and civilian was clear as a day.

 But after the collapse of the Soviet Union, that changed.
 It became hard to understand the motivations behind terror attacks.
 And lines started to blur.